FK ASK: FK AVN

 In 1945 a new army football club – FK AVN – was created to replace the former ASK.
 In the early 1950s it was one of the strongest football clubs in Latvia that won the Latvian league in 1950 and 1952 and the Latvian Cup in 1950–1952.
 Still it was a completely different club than the former ASK as it Soviet soldiers from different Soviet republics played with it.
 In 1953 the club was disbanded as a part of the process of eliminating army clubs all over the USSR.
 The most notable footballer of this era of the club was the goalkeeper Valentin Ivakin who only played with AVN for one year (in 1952), however later he played with top Soviet clubs – CSKA Moscow and Spartak Moscow and even made one international appearance for USSR national football team.
 It was restored just a year later and earned promotion to the top league at the end of the 1954 season.
 Just one year later it was renamed to ASK Riga.

 Soviet FK ASK

-FK ASK had a strong dominance in the Latvian league in 1960s as it won the Latvian league 6 years in a row (such a result was surpassed only in the 1990s by Skonto FC).
-Just like AVN this ASK was a club that didn't rely too much on the local footballers, but at least some Latvians did get a chance to play there and one of them was future Daugava Rīga professional and Latvia national football team coach Jānis Gilis.
+FK ASK had a strong dominance in the Latvian league in 1960s as it won the Latvian league 6 consecutive seasons (such a result was surpassed only in the 1990s by Skonto FC).
+Just like AVN this ASK was a club that did not rely too much on the local footballers, but at least some Latvians did get a chance to play there and one of them was future professional Daugava Rīga and Latvia national football team coach Jānis Gilis.

 The second half of the 1960s wasn't as good for ASK as the first one, and in 1970 it became defunct.